 // Force WordPress to use the "WP_DEBUG_DISPLAY" setting

-• WP_DEBUG: Enables PHP error reporting in WordPress.
+- WP_DEBUG: switches on PHP error reporting inside WordPress.

 Server-Level PHP Error Logs